Corona (Takemitsu): Composition

 Takemitsu, who was a largely self-taught composer, was a composer who focused most of his career (and especially his early works) on an impressionistic style that he would further develop as he gained artistic maturity.
 After coming back from studying with Toshi Ichiyanagi, who had been learning with American avant-garde composer John Cage, he entered a period of what scholars have entitled the Cage shock.
 In this period, Takemitsu became particularly fascinated with graphic scores, which are scores that reject any of the traits in traditional musical notation.
 In this way, traditional notation provided a way to discern and to identify compositions, as notes are merely a large set of rules by which a particular musical piece has to be performed.
 However, graphic scores allowed the performer more freedom, and each performer made each composition's performance unique and particular, as the performer alone must make important decision when attempting to understand and to realize the composition.

 During this period, Takemitsu wrote four compositions with graphic scores, some of them in collaboration with Japanese artist Kōhei Sugiura.
 These compositions are Ring, for Flute, Guitar and Lute (1961), Corona, for pianist (1962), Corona II, for a string orchestra (1962), and Arc, for Strings (1963).
 Even though Takemitsu used traditional notation in Ring, no traditional notation is found on Corona.
 This composition has received a catalogue number W32 by James Siddons.
 The composition was completed in February, 1962, and premiered in Tokyo that same month, with Toshi Ichiyanagi and Yuji Takahashi at the piano.
 The composition was first published by Éditions Salabert in 1972, and has been republished frequently until today.

 Structure

+Score of the first etude, "Study for Vibration".
+Note the different characteristics of graphic notation.

 The whole composition takes around 22 minutes to perform.
 It is divided into five different etudes, which are the five "coronas" or graphic scores.
 However, in recordings, it is usually put into one movement.
 The movement list is as follows:

 These five etudes, or coronas, are five circles in which several techniques are indicated for the performer to choose from.
 Given the unusual nature of the piece, the realization is open to interpretation.
 The piece has a short rhythmic and melodic motif which is stated in the first study alone, the only corona in which specific pitches are identified.
 According to Takemitsu, each corona is to be started "at any point of the perimeter (of the circle), no matter clockwise or counterclockwise".